alexanderlee34/Getting_Cleaning_Data_Project/README.md

+# Data Cleaning Procedures

-The R script first loads the given text files into R
+The R script first loads the given text files into
+R